 Mohali school management booked for negligence after Class 11 student found dead in hostel

-Police say body of boy with injuries on the neck and chin found hanging from the shower in a hostel; post-mortem report awaitedcities Updated: Mar 11, 2020 12:36 IST
+Police say body of boy with injuries on the neck and chin found hanging from the shower in a hostel; post-mortem report awaited.education Updated: Mar 11, 2020 12:50 IST

 The body of the boy, a medical stream student of Class 11, was found hanging from the shower in a bathroom of the school hostel on Tuesday, the police said.